 Net cash provided by operating activities in 2019 was US\$243.3 million, as compared to net loss of US\$5.9 million in 2019.
 The difference was primarily attributable to (i) an increase of US\$183.1 million in amounts receivables from brokers, dealers and clearing organizations, primarily representing the receivables of US\$175.4 million from Interactive Brokers, (ii) an increase of US\$101.4 million in receivables from customers, (iii) US\$6.2 million in deferred income tax relating to our operating loss, (iv) an increase of US\$1.3 million in prepaid expenses and other current assets, and (v) an increase of US\$6.6 million in financial instruments held at fair value.
-This was positively impacted by (i) an increase of US\$481.1million in payables to customers, primarily due to the increase of customers' deposits into our consolidated accounts, (ii) an increase of US\$6.2 million in amounts payables to brokers, dealers and clearing organizations which are primarily from Interactive Brokers, (iii) an increase of US\$6.2 million in accrued expenses and other current liabilities due to the increased payroll and welfare, tax payables, and marketing and professional expenses in connection with the expansion of our business, and (iv) the US\$4.1 million recognized share-based compensation expenses resulting from the options granted to the management and employees.
+This was positively impacted by (i) an increase of US\$481.1 million in payables to customers, primarily due to the increase of customers' deposits into our consolidated accounts, (ii) an increase of US\$55.1 million in amounts payables to brokers, dealers and clearing organizations which are primarily from Interactive Brokers, (iii) an increase of US\$6.2 million in accrued expenses and other current liabilities due to the increased payroll and welfare, tax payables, and marketing and professional expenses in connection with the expansion of our business, and (iv) the US\$4.1 million recognized share-based compensation expenses resulting from the options granted to the management and employees.

 Net cash used in operating activities in 2018 was US\$21.2 million, as compared to net loss of US\$44.3 million in 2018.
-The difference was primarily attributable to (i) an increase of US\$10.4 million in amounts due from related parties, primarily representing the receivables of US\$9.6 million from Interactive Brokers, (ii) an increase of US\$6.2 million in financial instruments held at fair value, (iii) an increase of US\$1.3 million in other non-current assets, (iv) US\$1.9 million in deferred income tax relating to our operating loss, and (v) an increase of US\$1.3 million in other non-current assets.
-This was positively impacted by (i) the US\$34.2 million in payables to customers, primarily due to the increase of customers' deposits into our consolidated accounts, (iii) an increase of US\$5.1 million in accrued expenses and other current liabilities due to the increased payroll and welfare, rental payable and marketing and branding expenses in connection with the expansion of our business, and (iv) a decrease of US\$1.1 million in receivables from brokers, dealers and clearing organizations.
+The difference was primarily attributable to (i) an increase of US\$10.4 million in amounts due from related parties, primarily representing the receivables of US\$9.6 million from Interactive Brokers, (ii) an increase of US\$6.2 million in financial instruments held at fair value, (iii) an increase of US\$2.3 million in prepaid expenses and other current assets, (iv) US\$1.9 million in deferred income tax relating to our operating loss, and (v) an increase of US\$1.3 million in other non-current assets.
+This was positively impacted by (i) the US\$34.2 million recognized share-based compensation expenses resulting from the options granted to the management and employees, (ii) an increase of US\$5.3 million in payables to customers, primarily due to the increase of customers' deposits into our consolidated accounts, (iii) an increase of US\$5.1 million in accrued expenses and other current liabilities due to the increased payroll and welfare, rental payable and marketing and branding expenses in connection with the expansion of our business, and (iv) a decrease of US\$1.1 million in receivables from brokers, dealers and clearing organizations.